Petre-Kharazashvili/Huldra-Web/README.md

 and it can give a great feedback, explaining each individual student's strengths, weaknesses, gaps, etc.

 Key features:
-✔️ Fast & Scalable – Built with [tech stack].
+✔️ Fast & Scalable – Built with [html, css, javascript, python, numpy, restAPI].
 ✔️ Easy to Use – Simple setup and intuitive API.
 ✔️ Efficient - Allows for more individual assesment for students.